martysweet/cfn-lint/README.md

 ### Feature backlog
 * Verbose parsing errors when reading invalid JSON
 * Fn::ImportValue - to support CLI injection (Like Params currently does)
-* Fn::Split
 * Test coverage for Conditions and Property checking
 * Refactor Property checking to be clearer
 * Circular dependency checking
-* Suggest DependsOn when References to Resources are used
 * Extended validation flag (calls AWS CloudFormation API)
 * Watch file flag to revalidate on file save
 * Download latest resources during build